Aldi North Group

 The Outlaw Ocean Project's publishing partner in Germany, Die Zeit, asked Aldi Nord for an update on its internal investigation into the findings of The Outlaw Ocean Project’s investigation.

-Christian Schneider, Corporate Communications at Aldi North, replied, saying that since The Outlaw Ocean Project first contacted Aldi Nord, the company has contacted all relevant suppliers and audits have been carried out.
+Christian Schneider, Corporate Communications at Aldi North, replied.
+A summary in English of this response: Since The Outlaw Ocean Project first contacted Aldi Nord, the company has contacted all relevant suppliers and audits have been carried out.
 The company does not wish to comment publicly on the audit results, however, as a precautionary measure, it is not sourcing products from any of the production facilities mentioned in The Outlaw Ocean Project's research for the time being.

 Email sent to Aldi, saying: "Since we were last in contact with you, we have made additional findings in our ongoing investigation into China’s seafood processing industry which we wanted to raise with you as they relate to Aldi in Portugal.
 We have uncovered evidence that a Chinese company called Donggang Jinhui Foodstuff used North Korean labor after the December 2019 deadline for the repatriation of overseas North Korean workers required under United Nations Security Council sanctions.
 This evidence shows the presence of North Korean labor at Donggang Jinhui’s factory in Liaoning, China, as recently as 2023.
 Packaging analysis shows Donggang Jinhui’s EU export approval code on Riberalves salted pollock sold by Aldi in Portugal.
 While we appreciate that you may not be aware of the above issues, does Aldi have any comment to make in response to this email?
 Can you confirm if any products supplied by Donggang Jinhui to Riberalves, or other Aldi suppliers, have been sold by Aldi in other countries since December 2019?"